Roxxers/roxbot/docs/commands.md

 ## Util

-This cog is filled with a number of utility commands.
+The Util cog is a cog filled with a number of utility commands to help more advanced users of Discord.

 ### ;avatar